Momentum-Free/sledgehammer-bot-docs/docs/commands/globalban-unban.md

 <!-- Documentation -->

 :::info
-Both **global** commands are on the moderator's scope, meaning the ban/unban will be applied on all servers that the bot is in and where the moderator either has `ADMINISTRATOR` permissions or has a whitelisted role.
+Both **global** commands are on the moderator's scope, meaning the ban/unban will be applied on all servers that the bot is in and where the moderator either has `ADMINISTRATOR` permission or has a whitelisted role.
 :::

 ## Globalban